Rodents Invade Mollison Elementary School On South Side

 Ald.
 Pat Dowell, who represents the Bronzeville area, told CBS 2 she believes CPS dropped the ball.
 As of right now, students will not be relocated because of this issue.

+Late Tuesday evening, CPS told CBS 2’s Lauren Victory “students are not permitted to assist with facility maintenance, and we have let the school know that this is unacceptable and cannot happen again.”

-CBS 2’s Lauren Victory reports that next health inspection is scheduled for Thursday.
+The next health inspection is scheduled for Thursday.